This article may contain affilliate links

 It means that I can do the activities that I love like skiing, surfing, diving, and kitesurfing without worrying about the financial consequences of an accident.

 And if my bags get lost or stolen, at least I know I haven’t lost everything.
-I have someone to call that can help me with emergency money if all my credit cards and money are stolen.
+I have someone to call that can help me with some emergency money if all my credit cards and money are stolen.

 If I’m Only Going To Cheap Countries Like Thailand, do I Need Travel Insurance?